The Three Graces (2007)

 Everybody was finished by noon, we had 8 hours to visit and tour the site enjoying everyone’s talent and hard work.
 Most participants took some time to have a nap too after working 28 hours straight in the cold.
 Thank goodness for the volunteers that made the rounds all night long with snacks and hot beverages.
 There was lots going on for visitors, a taffy pull, maple syrup poured out on snow, fire dancers, music……Fete D’hiver for sure.

 We were pleased with our result.
-“The Three Graces” was based on the Three Graces, daughters of Zeus, from Greek mythology” representing youth, beauty and elegance.
+“The Three Graces” was based on Greek mythology, the three daughters of Zeus representing youth, beauty and elegance.

 You’d think coming from a cold climate we might have an advantage in this competition but, alas, the Cuban team won first prize.
 We straggled in with second but definitely not complaining, participation was a huge reward in itself, coming home with any prize was icing on the cake so getting second place was a big honor.